Small Business Retirement Plans in Elk Grove, CA

 Setting Up a Personal Defined Benefit Plan

-• Permanence: A defined benefit plan should be maintained for a minimum of five years.
-Quickly terminated plans often serve as indicators and may attract regulatory scrutiny.
+• Permanence: To ensure compliance, a defined benefit plan must be in place for five years.
+Plans that are quickly terminated can be indicators and subject to regulatory scrutiny.

 401(k) Plans

-401(k)s are available to corporations of any size, and are highly customizable.
-Employees may allocate their salary as contributions, and employers can make annual contributions.
+401(k)s are available to corporations of any size, and are highly tailorable.
+Employees may allocate their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan